bsmahi/springframework-course/coursemodule1/IntroductionToSpringFramework.md

 # Overview

 Spring Framework is a robust and extensively used Java-based framework for developing enterprise-class applications.
 It offers an extensive programming and configuration architecture for current Java-based modern applications.
+At its core, is a **_depedency injection container_** that **manages the classes you wrote and their dependencies for you**, hence understanding spring framework serves as the foundation for all other projects is crucial.

 The Spring Framework has a number of features and modules that may be used alone or in tandem to build strong and versatile applications.
 Some of the key features of Spring Framework are: